Control the appearance of WordPress post excerpts

 The default excerpt created by WordPress removes all HTML.
 If your theme uses

 During development, the plugin is tested with the most recent version(s) of WordPress.
-The range of tested versions is listed on this page (3.2 - 3.3 at the moment).
 It might work on older versions, but it's better to just keep your installation up-to-date.

 Before 4.1, multibyte characters were supported directly by this plugin.
 This feature has been removed because it added irrelevant code for a 'problem' that isn't actually specific to the plugin.